These cantinas are proof that Singapore has some wickedly good Mexican food, from amazing salsa to delicious margaritas.

 At La Salsa in the ritzy Dempsey neighbourhood, you can have your live music and eat tacos too.
 On Fridays and weekends, you’ll get live musical entertainment in the form of classic rock anthems.
 And let’s not forget La Salsa’s stellar grilled chicken quesadillas.
 There’s your dinner and entertainment sorted!

 Like your Mex with a side of Tex?
 You’ll be happy to hear of this brand new Mexican taqueria at 313 Orchard.
 Barrio, the latest venture by Mex Out, is a 70-seater restaurant that places a particular emphasis on fresh ingredients and authentic flavours.
 Expect tortas (Mexican burgers) and larger dishes like marinated flank steak and pan-roasted snapper.
 Goes without saying that Mexican classics like burrito wraps, rice bowls tacos and salads are also on the menu.
 Stave off the spice with a refreshing jug of sangria or their mean margaritas.

 Like slathering copious quantities of fresh spicy salsas on… everything?
 If you’re particular about your pico de gallo, Margarita’s offers one of the best, chunky, spicy salsas in their selection of Mexican staples.
+We’ve got a soft spot for their margaritas and queso fundido and enchiladas.
 Come here with your possé to enjoy the carne asada – la campestre completa para tados.
 That’s almost as much of a mouthful as the size of this complete Mexican steak cookout!
 The platter features grilled prime grain-fed steak, tortillas, pico de gallo, guacamole and black beans for the ultimate DIY taco extravaganza.